- Pump Skid Systems

 Not all pumps are equally important in a manufacturing process, so not all pumps should receive the same maintenance plan.
 It wouldn’t make sense to spend time and money on vibration analysis for a pump in a non-essential application.

-Before creating a maintenance plan, put the pumps into categories.
+Before creating a maintenance plan, place the pumps into categories.
 This will help determine how much time and money to invest in each one.
 Use these categories to get started:

 Next, devise a plan for each equipment category.
 The best reliability plans will involve varying degrees of the following tactics: